antrea-io/antrea/CONTRIBUTING.md

 A `kind/cleanup` label categorizes an issue or PR as related to cleaning up code, process, or technical debt.

-To create a cleanup issue:
+To create a cleanup issue or PR:

-* label your issue with `kind/cleanup`
+* label your issue or PR with `kind/cleanup`
-* describe your cleanup in the issue body being sure to include
+* describe your cleanup in the issue or PR body being sure to include
   * what is being cleaned
   * for what reason it is being cleaned (technical debt, deprecation, etc.)